Jain vegetarianism: History and origins

+Biological and theological framework

 The Jain vegetarian diet is not merely an ethical choice but a mandatory, foundational practice rooted in the religion's core metaphysics.
 The diet is understood as the primary, daily application of Ahimsa (non-violence), which Jainism holds as the supreme duty (Ahimsa Paramo Dharma).
 This rigorous discipline is considered essential for the soul's liberation (Moksha).

-Ahimsa and the "Physics" of Karma
+Ahimsa and Karmic matter

 Unlike many other religions where karma is an abstract principle, Jain philosophy defines karma as a subtle, physical substance (pudgala) that clings to the soul (jiva).
 According to Jain doctrine, any act of himsa (violence)—in thought, word, or action—causes these material karmic particles to stick to the soul.
 This karmic bondage (bandha) obscures the soul's innate purity and consciousness, trapping it in the cycle of rebirth (Saṃsāra).

 The ultimate goal of Jainism is to stop the influx (āsrava) of new karma and shed the old (nirjarā).
 Therefore, the scrupulous avoidance of violence, beginning with diet, is seen as a matter of spiritual survival and a non-negotiable prerequisite for liberation.